kaibader/CaSSiS/doc/readme.txt

 THE FILES SHIPPED WITH CASSIS BINARY PACKAGES:
 ----------------------------------------------------------------------------

-There are two versions of archives, one for 32 bit Linux architectures and one for 64 bit architectures.
-CaSSiS was built with Ubuntu 11.10 (Natty Narwhal).
+Currently, only the 64 bit linux architecture is supported with a binary release.
+CaSSiS was built with Ubuntu 12.04 LTS (Precise Pangolin).
+You can build a 32 bit version with the available source code package.

 The CaSSiS binary tar archive contains the following files:

-cassis              The CaSSiS command line tool. cassis-gui          A graphical user interface for CaSSiS. (buggy) libCaSSiS.so        (symbolic link) libCaSSiS.so.0      (symbolic link) libCaSSiS.so.0.4.0  The CaSSiS Library v0.4.0 libminipt.so
+cassis              The CaSSiS command line tool. cassis-gui          A graphical user interface for CaSSiS. (buggy) bgrt2graphviz       A small tool to visualize small(!)
+BGRT structures bgrtmerge           A test tool to merge BGRT files thermodynamics      A tool to test the thermodynamic functionalities libCaSSiS.so        (symbolic link) libCaSSiS.so.0      (symbolic link) libCaSSiS.so.0.5.0  The CaSSiS Library v0.5.0 libminipt.so

 arb_license.txt       The ARB license (for libARBDB.so and libminipt.so)
-gpl.txt               The GNU General Public License v3 lgpl.txt              The GNU Lesser General Public License v3 readme.txt            Help file.
+gpl.txt               The GNU General Public License v3 lgpl.txt              The GNU Lesser General Public License v3 readme.txt            Help file. changelog.txt

 ----------------------------------------------------------------------------